National Cadet Corps

 Blood donation

-These camps are conducted on all India basis.
+These camps are conducted on an all-India basis.
 There are four Advance Leadership Camps (ALC) and three Basic Leadership Camps held each year.

 Two TSCs are conducted at RD parade ground, Delhi Cantt every year i.e. one for SD/JD boys and the other for SW/JW girls

 This Centrally Organised Camp is organised for Air Wing Cadets.
 Cadets from all Directorates attend the camp.
-VSC is generally conducted in the month of Oct.
+VSC is generally conducted in Oct.

 This Centrally Organized Naval Camp is conducted annually for selected Naval Wing Cadets.
 Boat pulling, regatta and sailing competitions are the main attractions of this camp